HansenBerlin/mixed-db-distribution-task/README.md

 ### DBMS
 - for the customer databases, any SQL-capable DBMS can be used.
 - for the central database, either an SQL or a NoSQL DB can be used
+- init scripts for creating the schema must be provided
+- no ORM

 ## Backend(s)
 - it is sufficient to create a single GRPC backend which can directly access all databases and provide the endpoints